adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 OpenType™ Feature File Specification
 ---

-Copyright

-Copyright 2015-2018 Adobe.
+Copyright 2015-2019 Adobe.
 All Rights Reserved.
 This software is licensed as OpenSource, under the Apache License, Version 2.0.
 This license is available at: http://opensource.org/licenses/Apache-2.0.

-Version

-[Document version 1.23 Last updated 1 Oct 2018]
+Document version 1.24 Last updated 20 March 2019

-**Caution:**

-Portions of the syntax unimplemented by Adobe are subject to change.
+**Caution: Portions of the syntax unimplemented by Adobe are subject to change.**

+## Contents

 1. [Introduction](#1)
 2. [Syntax](#2)